($657) Cost to ship a car from St. Louis, MO to Detroit, MI

 The best St. Louis to Detroit car shipping companies

-We’ve done the research, and these are the best car shipping companies to help transport your vehicle from St. Louis to Detroit:
+We’ve compared thousands of providers and identified the best car shipping companies to handle your move from St. Louis to Detroit:

 - Best for Real-Time Tracking: Nexus Auto Transport